tonyslonaker/weather-dashboard/README.md

 ### Testing the application

-#### Enter a city and click the magnifying glass to get your forecast results.
+#### Enter a city and click the button to get your local forecast results.
 ### Add more cities by searching for other cities.
+Recent searches will be posted below search box.
-### Click on any saved search to access that city again.
+### Click on any previous search to access that city again.
 ### Refresh the page to validate local storage saving.